deep-security/smartcheck-helm/README.md

 kubectl config current-context
 ```

-_If your `kubectl` context is not pointing to your cluster, use `kubectl config get-contexts` and `kubectl config set-context` to set it, or if you are using Google Cloud Platform follow the instructions in the **Connect to the cluster** dialog available by clicking the **Connect** button beside your cluster information in the console._
+_If your `kubectl` context is not pointing to your cluster, use `kubectl config get-contexts` and `kubectl config use-context` to set it, or if you are using Google Cloud Platform follow the instructions in the **Connect to the cluster** dialog available by clicking the **Connect** button beside your cluster information in the console._

 Install the `tiller` cluster-side component: